EmmaQjf/codeChallenges/README.md

 ## Day 27:
 Today's Progress:complete getMoneySpent<br />
-#38 valleyCount:A person wants to determine the most expensive computer keyboard and USB drive that can be purchased with a give budget.
+#39 valleyCount:A person wants to determine the most expensive computer keyboard and USB drive that can be purchased with a give budget.
 Given price lists for keyboards and USB drives and a budget, find the cost to buy them.
 If it is not possible to buy both items, return -1.</br>

 thoughts:it is fairly simple but try to keep the code proficient </br>

+## Day 28:
+Today's Progress:complete catAndMouse<br />
+#40 valleyCount:Two cats and a mouse are at various positions on a line.
+You will be given their starting positions.
+Your task is to determine which cat will reach the mouse first, assuming the mouse does not move and the cats travel at equal speed.
+If the cats arrive at the same time, the mouse will be allowed to move and it will escape while they fight.</br>

+thoughts:it is fairly simple. </br>